FaithChinonso/DELIVEROO-CLONE/README.md

 # Quench
-A mobile application built with React Native, React Navigation, Tailwind CSS, Redux and Sanity CMS
+A mobile application built with React Native, React Navigation, Tailwind CSS, Redux and Sanity CMS.
+I used GROQ to query data from Sanity CMS